 USN applications and services will cause an environmental load in each life cycle phase.
 However, most of the environmental load is caused by using electric power in the use phase.
 To use electric power causes indirect GHG emission from power plants (e.g. thermoelectric power plant, etc.) during electric power generation.

-Deployment guideline of USN applications and services for mitigating the climate change
+Requirements for deployment of USN applications and services for mitigating the climate change

 Editor’s note: Guidelines have sometimes similar nature to requirements.
 The following guidelines need to be clarified to identify whether they are appropriate as requirements or not.
 Relevant contributions are invited.

+Contributor’s note: The title of section 7 is changed because that section provides requirements for deployment of USN applications and services for mitigating the climate change, so the above editor’s note should be removed.

 USN applications and services are not free from GHG emission since it has positive and negative environmental impact as specified in section 6.2 and 6.3.
 Yet, they have larger positive impact on mitigating climate change in various areas so that it is important to environment-friendly deploy and utilize USN applications and services.